 Laurence has built up a strong relationship with his support team, who help him with everyday living.
 Julie says: “They have their own home, they pay their own bills, they look after themselves and each other.
 That gives them a great feeling of independence.”

-Away from home, Laurence has work placements at:
+Away from home, Laurence has work placements (currently suspended) at:

 Norton Canes Community Centre, where he helps support the older service users, including making them drinks